Saido Berahino reveals key to Burundi's success at Afcon | Goal.com

 Burundi are currently camped in Qatar where they will play Afcon-bound Algeria in an international friendly fixture on June 11 before travelling to Tunis to take on Tunisia on June 17.

-After their build-up games, the Swallows will link the Egyptian city of Alexandria from Tunis where they will play their first game against Nigeria on June 22.
+After their build-up games, the Swallows will go to the Egyptian city of Alexandria from Tunis where they will play their first game against Nigeria on June 22.